Questions About Running the Program

 3. Good organizational and communication skills

-4. Reliable and passionate towards working with kids
+4. Reliable and passionate toward working with kids

-In our experiences so far, this has not been a big issue.
+In our experiences, this has not been an issue but rather a positive thing.
 The older children can act as mentors for the younger children.
 This provides leadership opportunities for them in addition to being role models.
-The lesson plans are designed to appeal to all elementary school age children.
-During the end of class game(s), children can be divided by grades to enable a fast or slow paced game.
+The lesson plans are designed to appeal to all elementary-school-age children.
+During the end of class game(s), children can be divided by grades to enable a fast- or slow-paced game.
 Depending on the lesson plan, children may also choose between two different games at the end of class.